 Find out about The Cross Valley Transport Connections project that will provide an opportunity to improve the overall social, economic and transport outcomes for Hutt City.

 About the project

-In August 2021, the Cross Valley Tansport Connections Programme Business Case was approved by Waka Kotahi NZ Transport Agency Board.
-You can read more about that here.
+In August 2021, the Cross Valley Transport Connections Programme Business Case was approved by Waka Kotahi NZ Transport Agency Board.

 Hutt City Council has been working on a more resilient, higher capacity, multi-use east-to-west connection for many years.
 We believe the current route along The Esplanade is not providing the required level of service and will continue to underperform into the future.

-The Esplanade sits in a strategically valuable location, spanning the foreshore and providing an essential link between Lower Hutt's sourthern areas and the rest of our city for more than 25,000 motorists daily.
+The Esplanade sits in a strategically valuable location, spanning the foreshore and providing an essential link between Lower Hutt's southern areas and the rest of our city for more than 25,000 motorists daily.

-Lower Hutt would be better prepared for crashes, road accidents (spills) and construction works.
+- Hutt City would be better prepared for crashes, road accidents (spills) and construction works.

 The next steps will include a single stage business case and then detailed design work (which ultimately sets out the alignment of the route etc).

 The exact timing of the next steps depends on: